 - Loss of appetite

 Paw Pad Burns

 Usually caused by walking on hot pavement resulting in pain and discomfort.
-Left untreated it can become infected.
+Left untreated, and without proper paw care, it can become infected.
 Symptoms include:

 - Laying down and refusing to walk